carbon-language/carbon-lang/docs/design/generics/overview.md

 // ❌ This is forbidden.
 Since `U` could implement `Equatable`
 // multiple times, there is no way to determine the value for `T`.
-// Contrast with `PeekAtTopOfStack` in the associated type example. fn CompileError[T:! type, U:!
+// Contrast with `PeekAtTopOfStack` in the associated constant
+// example.
+fn CompileError[T:! type, U:!
 Equatable(T)](x: U) -> T;
 ```